What is Clickjacking, its Type and How to prevent it?

 5. What does clickjacking mean?

-Ans: In a layman’s terms, Clickjacking is a type of attack technique that is used by the attacker by trick the user into believing that they are clicking on the intended place, but in reality, they might be clicking on something that the attacker has planted for their user to click on.
-One of the most common examples of clickjacking is a popup window on a website; as such, they are most of the time laced with some kind of fishy content.
+Ans: In layman’s terms, Clickjacking is a type of attack technique that is used by the attacker to trick the user into believing that they are clicking on the intended place, but in reality, they might be clicking on something that the attacker has planted for their user to click on.
+One of the most common examples of clickjacking is a pop-up window on a website; as such, they are most of the time laced with some kind of fishy content.

 6. Is clickjacking a serious vulnerability?

-Ans: Is clickjacking a vulnerability, the answer to this question is YES!
-Clickjacking can be termed as a great vulnerability as such it can be used to trick the user to click on some specified spots or links in order to take an advantage of the vulnerability of the user.
+Ans: Is clickjacking a vulnerability?
+The answer to this question is YES!
+Clickjacking can be termed as a great vulnerability; as such, it can be used to trick the user into clicking on some specified spots or links in order to take advantage of the vulnerability of user.

 Ans: Clickjacking can be prevented through frame busting on the client side and X-Frame options on the server side.